Environmental Business Review Magazine

 INZECTO also invests heavily in research and intellectual property.
 Its pipeline includes patented advances in light-based insect attraction that have demonstrated capture rates up to five times higher for difficult-to-control mosquitoes and sand flies.
 Some of these innovations are designed to be licensed to other producers, extending INZECTO’s biology-driven insights beyond its own product line.

-INZECTO’s recognition as a Top Pest Control Products Development Company in 2026 reflects the effectiveness of its behavior-guided systems.
+INZECTO’s recognition as a Pest Control Products development Company of the Year 2026 reflects the effectiveness of its behavior-guided systems.
 As insect pressure rises and traditional tools grow more limited, it remains focused on precise targeting, contained treatment zones and biology as the foundation of modern pest control.

 Thank you for Subscribing to Environmental Business Review Weekly Brief